Accessibility: |

 To ensure greater integration of services, the local authority are developing different mechanisms through which it can promote integration, for example:

-Joint Strategic Needs Assessments and Joint Health and Wellbeing Strategies are, therefore, key means by which local authorities work with CCGs to identify and plan to meet the care and support needs of the local population, including carers.
+Joint Strategic Needs Assessments and Joint Health and Wellbeing Strategies are, therefore, key means by which local authorities work with ICBs to identify and plan to meet the care and support needs of the local population, including carers.

 Cooperation between partners should be a general principle for all those concerned, and all should understand the reasons why cooperation is important for those people involved.
 There are five aims of cooperation relevant to care and support, although the purposes of cooperation should not be limited to these matters: